Last updated: 19 October 2023 & medically reviewed by Hailey Shafir

 Physical or psychological problems related to use: Your substance use has led to physical health problems, such as liver damage or lung cancer, or psychological issues, such as depression or anxiety.

-Activities given up to use: You have skipped activities or stopped doing activities you once enjoyed in order to use the substance.
+Activities are given up to use Xanax: You have skipped activities or stopped doing activities you once enjoyed in order to use the substance.

 Xanax withdrawal symptoms

 Xanax addiction can form quickly, even after only a few weeks and even on the recommended dose, making it one of the most addictive forms of benzodiazepine.
 One of the warning signs of addiction is the onset of withdrawal symptoms when a person cuts down or misses a dose.